 Lavington Public School has a comprehensive orientation program to introduce kindergarten students into the school, and Year 6 students into high school.
-The school has a successful dance troupe, junior and senior choirs, a highly successful public speaking program, a growing music program, a strong technology focus, photography squad, beautification group, STEM program, Hands On Learning program, and an active leadership development program to support our Student Representative Council.
+The school has a successful dance troupe, junior and senior choirs, a highly successful public speaking program, a growing music program, a strong technology focus, Opportunity Class, High Potential and Gifted program, STEM program, Hands On Learning program, and an active leadership development program to support our Student Representative Council.
 Lavington has always been a strong sporting school, offering a wide variety of sporting competitions, representative and skill development opportunities.